-Students who possess a degree of MBA in Logistics and Supply Chain Management, are in demand at manufacturing, e-commerce and retail sectors.
+Students who possess a degree of MBA in Logistics and Supply Chain Management, are in demand in the manufacturing, e-commerce and retail sectors.
 Some industries like Construction companies, Information & Technology, Land & Air Transportation providers and Shipping also heir these individuals.
 Following are the jobs available for fresh MBA graduates in this field:

-- Logistic Manager: Logistic Manager is the head of the logistics department and responsibilities include meeting the customer’s requirements by taking care of the plan, direction, control and distribution of raw materials and supplies in the organisation.
+- Logistic Manager: Logistic Manager is the head of the logistics department and their responsibilities include meeting the customer’s requirements by taking care of the plan, direction, control and distribution of raw materials and supplies in the organisation.

 - Supply Chain Planner: These professionals are responsible for the flow of products from one organisation to another.
-With the use of relevant data related to the supply chain, they apply Mathematical Analytics and plans a cost-effective flow of products from one company to another.
+With the use of relevant data related to the supply chain, they apply Mathematical Analytics and plan a cost-effective flow of products from one company to another.